mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 *You may not want this feature if you plan to store your MMGen wallet in a location other than your MMGen data directory.
-Otherwise, it’s recommended, as it frees you from having to type your wallet file on the command line.*
+Otherwise, it’s recommended, as it frees you from having to type your wallet filename on the command line.*

 *The following examples suppose that you’ve chosen to use a default wallet.
 If you haven't, then you must include the path to a wallet file or other seed